Why get involved in attempting to raise your profile online?

 In today’s challenge, we’ll set the stage for the benefits of making your work discoverable online.
 Google Scholar and ORCID--and the subject of tomorrow's activity, Duquesne's institutional repository--work to point readers to your work so that they can not only read it, but also share it, discuss it, and cite it.
 Let's dive in to methods for tracking when those conversations happen.

-If you really want an in-depth look at where and how your scholarship is making the rounds, you can also meet with a librarian.
-Contact Lisa Sciulli at 412.396.5346 to schedule an appointment.
+If you really want an in-depth look at where and how your scholarship is making the rounds, you can also schedule an appointment with a librarian.
 You might also want to review our guide on discovering and understanding your scholarly impact.

 Citations are the “coin of the realm” to track scholarly impact, not only for your articles but for your research data, too.
 You can get citation alerts using the Google Scholar Profile you set up on Day 1, as well as from certain databases.
 For today's challenge, you can learn how to set up alerts using Google Scholar and/or Scopus.

 Follow the steps to set up alerts in one or both of the following platforms:

 With alerts set for these two services, you’ll now be notified when your work is cited in many, many publications worldwide!
 But citations only capture a very specific form of scholarly impact.
 How do we learn about other uses of your articles?

 How many people are reading your work?
 While you can’t be certain that article page views and full-text downloads mean people are reading your articles, many researchers still find these measures to be a good proxy.